It’s a bird…It’s a plane…It’s… a fish?

 The commissioned design was created by Derek DeYoung.

-“I had always admired Derek’s work” explains Todd.
-“He’s a famous artist in the fishing world, and I noticed his work years ago.
-I was
+“I had always admired Derek’s work” explained Todd.
+“He's a famous artist in the fishing world, and I noticed his work years ago.
+I was in a fishing store and saw an Abel fishing reel that had been hand- painted with his designs, and I fell in love with it.
+We tracked him down and encouraged him to design a paint scheme for this aircraft.”

-Aircraft Sales & Acquisitions Rep Robert Suarez contacted Derek, explained the situation, and asked if he would be interested.
+Aircraft Sales & Acquisitions Sales Rep Robert Suarez contacted Derek, explained the situation, and asked if he would be interested.

-Todd had told Derek that he’s a freshwater lake kind of guy, and loves the northern pike, muskie, and walleye.
+Todd had told Derek that he’s a freshwater lake kind of guy, and loves the Northern Pike, Muskie, and Walleye.
 He wanted to look at the aircraft and be reminded of a freshwater fish.

 The final design has an iridescent purple nose that fades into green with ivory spots that turn warm yellow toward the belly of the aircraft.